atlregional/atltransit.org/pages/guide/safety.md

 	{% include twitter_list.html %}
 </div>

-The following Twitter list aggregates all of the service alert feeds available in the Atlanta region.
-[Subscribe to the list](https://twitter.com/ATLtransit/lists/atltransit-alerts) or check back here for real-time updates.
+You can [subscribe](https://twitter.com/ATLtransit/lists/atltransit-alerts) to the @ATLtransit Twitter list, which aggregates all the service alerts in metro Atlanta.

 <div class="col-md-offset-2">
 <a class="twitter-timeline"  href="https://twitter.com/atltransit/lists/atltransit-alerts" data-widget-id="704775734599012352">Tweets from https://twitter.com/atltransit/lists/atltransit-alerts</a>